 The Horror And What I Discovered To Help Get Past It

-My 14 year old client- we'll call him Bobby to protect his identity- caught a ride home with the wrong driver, an older peer who took a curve at 60 mph in a 35 mph zone, causing him to lose control and slam into a tree.
+My 14 year old client- we'll call him Bobby to protect his identity- caught a ride home with the wrong driver, an older peer who took a curve in Spartanburg County at 60 mph in a 35 mph zone, causing him to lose control and slam into a tree.
 The crash devastated the car.
 Bobby suffered two broken legs (including one compound fracture, meaning the bone sheared through his skin), three broken fingers, and cuts to his face.

 To help this terribly hurt young fella, I looked for any insurance policy I could find.
 Luckily, the driver’s policy had a $100,000 liability limit.
 I also discovered that car had at least $15,000 in underinsurance coverage (UIM).
 Bobby needed UIM because $100,000 was not nearly enough to cover his extensive medical bills or compensate him for the harm and loss he suffered.